- Our Clinics

 Almost anyone can get veneers.
 Especially if your teeth are fractured or have gaps between them, if they’re poor in colour, shape and contours and even if there are minor-bite related problems.
 As with any involved cosmetic or dental procedure, make sure to consult your dentist and research your options.
 There are a few small downsides to getting veneers.
 As part of the original tooth’s enamel must be removed, this isn’t considered a reversible treatment but if you have porcelain veneers they can last up to 25 years.
 Also, creating porcelain veneers requires your smile analysis to be sent to a laboratory, so this isn’t a one consultation treatment.

 Finally, we get to the maintenance.
-Maintaining your veneers is quite simple.
+As per Care Family Dental Toorak dentist, maintaining your veneers is quite simple.
 Just make sure to continue your routine brushing with a non-abrasive toothpaste and flossing every day.
 If you’re not sure which toothpaste to use, your doctor can recommend one.
 Try to avoid biting nails, chewing ice and other stresses that can damage veneers and natural teeth!

 Start your journey to a well-protected, bright and white smile today!